 - or, if you're an international student (non-US), experiencing delays in transferring funds from external sources

-Eligible fees that can be deferred include: tuition, registration fees, health and dental insurance charges.
+Eligible fees that can be deferred include tuition, registration fees, and health and dental insurance charges.

 How to apply